tonypony220/starknet-devnet/README.md

 ```

 ## Development - Test
-`test.sh` contains a basic test to check if everything's working properly.
+`test.sh` contains a basic test to check if the devnet is working properly.

 Create `.env` which will hold variables required by the test.
 See `.env.example` for help.
 ```text